FAQ'S

 We are dog lovers but unfortunately, we don’t allow dogs on the tracks.

 We provide you with plenty of food for your stay starting with a substantial morning tea when you arrive in Port Jackson.
 You will need a good size water bottle.
-You also need to bring lunch for Day 1.
+You also need to bring lunch for Day One.

 Yes, you can.
 The price will not change if you choose not to take the shuttle.
 We recommend that those unfamiliar with the Port Jackson Road take the shuttle.